 Eli Cook

-James T. Cochran. husband of Mary E. Fox
+James T. Cochran, husband of Mary E. Fox

 Enos Riker husband of Rosetta McCarty